Skip to main content

 This process is often used to balance the federal housing budget, stabilize underfunded regions, or respond to economic shifts affecting housing demand.

 Important Note: In LA County, recent HUD recaptures and funding reductions have led to a shortfall for local PHAs, including HACLA and LACDA.
 As a result, both agencies have paused issuing new vouchers and accepting new referrals for several tenant-based programs, directly impacting ICMS participants.
-The sections below outline the key changes and next steps to help case managers navigate this evolving situation.
+The tabs below outline the key changes and next steps for case managers.

 Homeless Vouchers